Small groups should return to D.C. public schools this month, mayor says

 The new app comes more than a month after Virginia Gov. Ralph Northam (D) announced the rollout of the Covidwise app, which made the state the first to use pandemic technology from Apple and Google.
 That free app — which state health officials say is less effective outside Virginia — is also available in the Apple and Android app stores.

-As city officials seek to limit the spread of the virus, Bowser said some struggling residents will soon begin to receive financial assistance.
+As city officials seek to limit the spread of the virus, Bowser said some struggling residents will soon begin to receive additional financial assistance.
 Bowser announced late Tuesday that D.C. was approved for federal coronavirus aid that would give unemployed workers an additional $300 per week.

 D.C. was among the last jurisdictions to apply for the funds, which were made available in an order from President Trump that pulls $44 billion from the Federal Emergency Management Agency.